Aryan-G4/AIR.C---Autonomous-Infrared-Camera/README.md

 ## Overview
 <img width="2156" height="970" alt="image" src="https://github.com/user-attachments/assets/b1b177dd-06fd-498e-a911-5322ea3c7b52" />

-The robot continuously rotates using a stepper motor while scanning its surroundings with an infrared camera module.
+The robot continuously rotates back and forth with a 360 Degree angle using a stepper motor while scanning its surroundings with an infrared camera module.
-When a fire source is detected, it stops rotating and sends a wireless alert to another ESP32 device using the ESP-NOW protocol.
+When a fire source is detected, it stops rotating and sends a wireless alert to another ESP32 reciever using the ESP-NOW protocol.

-This system demonstrates a practical integration of computer vision, sensor fusion, and real-time control on embedded hardware.
+Multiple Fire Monitors can transmit to the reciever

 ---

 ## Features

-- 360° autonomous rotation via stepper motor control
+- 360° autonomous rotation via stepper motor control (NEMA17 + TP339 controller)
 - Real-time fire detection using an **MLX90640 infrared camera**
-- Wireless communication via **ESP-NOW** between two ESP32 modules
+- Wireless communication via **ESP-NOW** between two ESP32 devkits
-- Powered by a **5V portable phone charger** for mobility
+- Powered by a **5V portable phone charger** for mobility  and free rotation, as well as a stepper motor driver powered by a +24V wall adapter
 - Automatic halt and alert transmission upon fire detection
 - Modular hardware architecture for easy debugging and extension